pypa/setuptools/docs/userguide/datafiles.rst

 Data Files Support
 ====================

+In the Python ecosystem, the term "data files" is used in various complex scenarios and can have nuanced meanings.
+For the purposes of this documentation, we define "data files" as non-Python files that are installed alongside Python modules and packages on the user's machine when they install a :term:`distribution <Distribution Package>` from PyPI or via a ``.whl`` file.
+These files are typically intended for use at runtime by the package itself or to influence the behavior of other packages or systems.
+They may also be referred to as "resource files."
-Old packaging installation methods in the Python ecosystem have traditionally allowed the inclusion of "data files" (files beyond :ref:`the default set <manifest>` ), which are placed in a platform-specific location.
+Old packaging installation methods in the Python ecosystem have traditionally allowed installation of "data files", which are placed in a platform-specific location.
 However, the most common use case for data files distributed with a package is for use *by* the package, usually by including the data files **inside the package directory**.

 Setuptools focuses on this most common type of data files and offers three ways of specifying which files should be included in your packages, as described in